axxag/react-native-apple-authentication-android/README.md

 AppleAuthenticationAndroid.configure({
   clientId: 'Your client ID',
   redirectUri: 'Your redirect URI',
-  scope: 'Preferred scope'; // defaults to 'email name' })
+  scope: 'Preferred scope'; // OPTIONAL - defaults to 'email name' })

 // Sign In with Apple